-Inclusion of Exited LEP Students in Adequate Yearly Progress (AYP) Calculations
+Inclusion of Exited LEP and Exited Special Education Students in Adequate Yearly Progress (AYP) Calculations

-Students who have exited LEP services will have their scores on MSA reading (or English 2) and math (or algebra/data analysis) assessments included (with the identified LEP subgroup) in LEP Adequate Yearly Progress (AYP) calculations for the two years following their exit from active services.
+- > Students who have exited LEP services will have their scores on MSA reading (or English 2) and math (or algebra/data analysis) assessments included (with the identified LEP subgroup) in LEP Adequate Yearly Progress (AYP) calculations for the two years following their exit from active services. - > Students who have exited special education services will have their scores on MSA reading (or English 2) and math (or algebra/data analysis) assessments included (with the identified special education subgroup) in special education Adequate Yearly Progress (AYP) calculations for the two years following their exit from active services.

-- Attachment A, Implementation Procedures for AYP Determinations - Attachment B, Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04 Public School Standards - Attachment E, Maryland School Performance Report 2004 - Attachment J, Requirements for Accommodating, Excusing, and Exempting Students in Maryland Assessment Programs
+- Attachment A, Implementation Procedures for AYP Determinations - Attachment B, Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04 Public School Standards - Attachment E, Maryland School Performance Report 2009 - Attachment J, Maryland Accommodations Manual, Maryland Assessment Programs